 WHERE THE MOUNTAINS MEET THE DESERT

 DEEP CREEK HOT SPRINGS CAMPGROUND IS THE ORIGINAL BOWEN RANCH CAMPING & PARKING AREA THAT HAS BEEN USED TO ACCESS THE DEEP CREEK AREA FOR NEARLY A CENTURY.
-THIS 160 ACRE CAMPGROUND IS LOCATED IN THE JUNIPER FLATS AREA OF THE APPLE VALLEY HIGHLANDS, NESTLED NEXT TO THE SAN BERNARDINO NATIONAL FOREST & SURROUNDED BY 1000'S OF ACRES OF BLM & USFS LAND.
-OUTDOOR ADVENTURES AWAIT YOU WITH THE PROXIMITY OF NATURE & THE NUMEROUS HIKING AND OHV TRAILS NEARBY.
+THIS 160 ACRE CAMPGROUND IS LOCATED IN THE JUNIPER FLATS AREA OF APPLE VALLEY, NESTLED between THE SAN BERNARDINO mountains & the mojave desert. the property is SURROUNDED BY 1000'S OF ACRES OF BLM & USFS LAND, providing miles of trails to explore.

 IN ORDER TO PROVIDE THE PUBLIC ACCESS TO A CLEAN AND MAINTAINED RECREATION AREA, A DONATION IS EXPECTED FROM EACH PERSON ACCESSING THE DEEP CREEK HOT SPRINGS & JUNIPER FLATS RECREATION AREA THROUGH THE BOWEN RANCH PROPERTY.
 BESIDES BEING A BEAUTIFUL PLACE TO VISIT, OUR PROPERTY PROVIDES THE SHORTEST & EASIEST ROUTE TO THE DEEP CREEK HOT SPRINGS AND A SAFE & SECURE PLACE TO PARK.